aceisScope/GCP_DE_Notes/README.md

 ## [Persistent Disk](https://cloud.google.com/persistent-disk/) (Block)

 Durable and high performance block storage.
 SSD and HHD available.
 Can be attached to any compute engine instance or as google kubernetes storage volumes.
 Transparently resized and easy backups.
 Both can be up to 64 TB in size.
 More expensive per GB than storage.
 No charge for IO.
+SAN can be migrated to persistent disk, while NAS could map to either persistent disk or Cloud Storage.

 -   zonal persistent HHD and SSD (efficient reliable block storage)
 -   regional peristent disk HHD and SSD.
 Replicated in two zones